Morphine - Induced Constipation Assay

 Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

-This gastrointestinal model is a method for evaluating a test compound’s ability to alter colonic propulsive motility.
-More specifically, this is a model that addresses opioid-induced constipation.
+This opioid induced constipation model is a method for evaluating a test compound’s ability to alter colonic propulsive motility.
+More specifically, this is a model that challenges animals with morphine to induce constipation.

 This model is designed to identify pharmacological agents that can functionally antagonize or relieve the constipation produced by opioids, such as morphine, as measured by an increase in colonic propulsive activity.
-This model can be used to identify drugs that directly affect opioid receptors or that functionally affect morphine-induced colonic activity.
+This model can be used to identify drugs that directly affect opioid receptors or that functionally affect opioid induced constipation.

 In this study, we tested the ability of Naloxone, a well-known mu-opioid receptor antagonist, on morphine-induced reductions in colonic propulsive activity (constipation).